 - Keep your freezers and refrigerators closed as much as possible.
 The refrigerator will keep food cold for about four hours.
 A full freezer will keep the temperature for about 48 hours (24 hours if it is half full).

 - First, use perishable food from the refrigerator.
 Perishables should have a temperature under 40 degrees Fahrenheit to be safe to eat.
 (Use a food thermometer to check, and throw out the food if it’s 40 degrees or higher.
 When in doubt throw it out.)
 THEN use food from the freezer.
 And THEN use your non-perishable foods and staples.

 - If it looks like the power outage will continue beyond a day, prepare a cooler with ice for your freezer items.
 Keep food in a dry, cool spot and keep it covered at all times.
 Monitor temperatures with a thermometer.

 - Prevent power overloads and fire hazards.
 Unplug appliances and electronics to avoid power overloads or damage from power surges.
 Use flashlights, not candles.
 If any circuit breakers have been tripped, contact an electrician to inspect them before turning them on.

 - Prevent carbon monoxide poisoning.
 Don’t use outdoor stoves indoors for cooking.
 If using a generator, keep it outside in a well-ventilated area away from windows.

-- Evacuate if your home is too hot, or if you have medical needs that require power.
-See if there’s a cooling center (equipped with power charging stations) near you.
+- Evacuate if your home is too hot or too cold, or if you have medical needs that require power.
+Depending on the season, see if there’s a cooling center (equipped with power charging stations) or warming center near you.